“NCTracks is on Track” and Once You Tell a Falsehood, You Have to Tell a Dozen More Lies to Stick to That Falsehood

 The toothbrush is still packed, but DHHS is claiming to have brushed its teeth with its BFF Piraeus.

-Posted on August 5, 2013, in Accountability, Computer Sciences Corporation, Dental Medicaid Providers, DHHS, Division of Medical Assistance, Health Care Providers and Services, Home Health Services, Lawsuit, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Billing, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged CSC Helpline, DHHS, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Behavioral Health, Medicaid Dentists, Medicaid Home Health, Medicaid Pediatric Physicians, Medicaid recipients, Medicaid Services, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, Nonpayment of Medicaid Services, North Carolina, North Carolina Department of Health and Human Services.
+Posted on August 5, 2013, in Accountability, Computer Sciences Corporation, Dental Medicaid Providers, Division of Medical Assistance, Health Care Providers and Services, Home Health Services, Lawsuit, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Billing, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged CSC Helpline, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Behavioral Health, Medicaid Dentists, Medicaid Home Health, Medicaid Pediatric Physicians, Medicaid recipients, Medicaid Services, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, Nonpayment of Medicaid Services, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 5 Comments.